gskielian/Soil-Moisture-Sensor/Voltage_Divider_SMS/src/README.md

 #### Software Innovation

 The second innovation for addressing probe corrosion was to to minimize the time when electricity is flowing from one probe to the other.
 This is the second awesome feature of our solution for the hysteresis problem, as all pins are in the ground state between measurements!

+### Future directions

+In order to ensure greater reliability, we could switch to a current sensing method an employ an op-amp.
+This would allow us to ramp the overall resistance of the circuit, and minimize the amount of electricity which flows through the water during measurements.
+However, I doubt that anything will beat the simplicty of this method.